MP Neil Parish has Tory whip suspended over porn watching in Commons claims

 It is understood that process has now started after at least one witness made a referral.

-But a second investigation could be launched after Mr Parish’s commitment to refer himself to the Standards Committee.
+But a second investigation could be launched after Mr Parish’s commitment to refer himself to standards commissioner Kathryn Stone.

 It was unclear what potential breach of the MPs’ code of conduct he would report himself for.

-But it is thought one investigation for Parliamentary Commissioner for Standards Kathryn Stone could be whether Mr Parish caused “significant damage to the reputation and integrity” of the Commons.
+But it is thought one line of inquiry could be whether Mr Parish caused “significant damage to the reputation and integrity” of the Commons.

+Mr Parish was asked about the allegations during an appearance on GB News earlier this week, first on whether the MP in question should have the whip removed.

+“I think the whips office will do a thorough investigation and we will wait and see that result and I think from that then the decision will have to be made what action will be taken,” he responded.

 Register for free to continue reading